harshitaphadtare/GoPredict/README.md

 ## 🔮 Future Enhancements

 - [ ] Automated feature selection
-- [ ] Ensemble methods
 - [ ] Real-time prediction API
 - [ ] Model monitoring dashboard
 - [ ] A/B testing framework

   ## 📄 License

   This project is licensed under the MIT License - see the LICENSE file for details.

   ## 🤝 Contributing

+  Please read [CONTRIBUTING.md](CONTRIBUTING.md).
+By participating, you agree to abide by our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) and report vulnerabilities per [SECURITY.md](SECURITY.md).

   1. Fork the repository
   2. Create a feature branch
   3. Make your changes
   4. Add tests if applicable
   5. Submit a pull request

   ## 📞 Support

 For questions or issues, please:

 1. Check the logs first
 2. Review this documentation
-3. Open an issue on GitHub